bhouston/threeify/README.md

 The bundle used for development will be large as it includes the webpack reloader.

-If you want to build an optimized and small product version run:
+If you want to build an optimized production version run:

 ```
 npm run build